benchdoos/WeblocOpener/readme.md

 - Get full access to `.webloc` files on Windows: open, edit and create.
 - Created files does not differ from MacOS original files.
-- Easy to install and easy to work.
+- Easy to install and easy to use.
 - Easy to update with auto-update app.
 Updater will help you to find out when new version is available, download and install the update.